seamusrobertmurphy/verra-tasks1-2/README.md

 the process outlined in the VCS Methodology, specifically VM0010, with an emphasis on simplicity of tool design over burdensome complexity.
 The chosen subsection for digitalization is “8.1.1 Calculation of carbon stocks in commercial timber volumes”.
-A condensed script including only essential functions of this tool is reproduced in [Appendix I](#appendix1).

 A number of empricial assumptions were made including sourcing of pre-existing inventory dataset with pre-defined format and values